 Friday 8th February 2018

-Adventurers were inspired to make their own chocolate cakes, with the help of Emily’s gran, after reading Chocolate Cake by Michael Rosen.
+Adventurers were also inspired to make their own chocolate cakes, with the help of Emily’s gran, after reading Chocolate Cake by Michael Rosen.

 This week, the children have been enjoying sharing their Chocolate Cake stories.
 Over the last couple of weeks, the whole school has been inspired by Michael Rosen’s Chocolate Cake poem and have been creating their own versions of the text.
 Children have also enjoyed writing for purpose and publishing their stories.